 Figure 3.6 – (b) This subVI accesses the current from the battery data as well as the current value from the last time this action was completed.
 It then calculates the integrated charge for that period of time and adds it to a running total of integrated charge

+While the Charger VI is running, integrated charge is repeatedly calculated, as seen in figures 3.6 (a) and (b), by accessing the instantaneous current and integrating it with the current of the battery the previous time this calculation was made.
+This value of integrated charge is added to a running total and is sent back to the master VI, to be stored in the master’s shifter, and used to update the front panel of the master VI.

-The final value of the final discharge is used as the Cexp for that test and is later accessed by the master to calculate the amount of charge needed to move to the required SoC as well as the amount of current demand to be applied to the battery during the microcycles
+The final value of the final discharge is used as the Cexp for that test and is later accessed by the master to calculate the amount of charge needed to move to the required SoC, as well as the amount of current demand to be applied to the battery during the microcycles

-There are four ways for the charger VI to come to a finish, depending on what task it is completing, all of which are seen in figures 3.7 and 3.8.
-All four methods will trigger the same reaction, where the slave VI is told to stop and the master VI is sent a message informing it that the slave has finished.
+There are four ways for the charger VI to come to a finish, depending on which task it is completing, all of which are seen in figures 3.7 and 3.8.
+All four methods will trigger the same reaction: the slave VI is told to stop and the master VI is sent a message informing it that the slave has finished.